-You might be currently paying off debt or trying to build credit.
+You might be trying to build credit or repair your credit.
 Credit Karma can be one of the easiest ways to improve your finances.

 This overview of Credit Karma helps you learn more about their credit tracking tools and other services.
 They offer many services that you may not be aware of, in addition to offering a free credit score.
 You can decide if their services can help improve the way you manage money.

 Credit Karma is a free online service and mobile app that does quite a few things — probably way more than many people may realize.

 - Credit score simulator

 If you’re currently paying for these services elsewhere, Credit Karma is a free alternative.
 They have been offering free credit score monitoring since March 2008.